-The Montana Project is led by Alison Laws and Emily Greenhalgh, Directors of Hopefields Education Alternative Provision.
+The Montana Project is led by Alison Laws and Emily Greenhalgh, Directors of Hopefields Specialist Provision.
 Based in the Tees Valley, Hopefields provide bespoke education packages for young people in and across Teesside and the North East of England.

 The Montana Project aims to give young people, regardless of their background, the opportunity to develop their skills, enabling them to move forward in life and achieve success in whatever field they choose.

 Hopefields have developed the Montana Project, which is designed to enhance the lives of young people and help them gain success in all walks of life.
 The work young people do with the horses allows them to use the skills they learn and transfer them to everyday life in a social setting.

 The Montana Project develops life skills through both theory and practical sessions, over 6 week certificated courses have proved very popular and major life changing improvements in Communication, Confidence, Relationships, Teamwork, Responsibility and Personal Achievement are prevalent at the end of the course.

 The Montana Project aims to help young people to: